-ITCC 1301 CISCO EXPLORATION 1- NETWORK FUNDAMENTALS (2-3)......WORKFORCE A course introducing the architecture, structure, functions, components, and models of the internet.
+ITCC 1301 CISCO EXPLORATION 1 - NETWORK FUNDAMENTALS (2-3).......WORKFORCE

+A course introducing the architecture, structure, functions, components, and models of the internet.
 Describes the use of OSI and TCP layered models to examine the nature and roles of protocols and services at the applications, network, data link, and physical layers.
 Covers the principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations.
 Build simple LAN topologies by applying basic principles of cabling; perform basic configurations of network devices, including routers and switches; and implementing IP addressing schemes.
-Prerequisite: ITNW 1325 or consent of instructor.
 Lab Fee: \$24.00; Special Fee: \$137.00